 Youth Homelessness Prevention Toolkit

-Youth Homelessness in Canada
+The Case for Youth Homelessness Prevention in Canada

-• Youth aged 13 to 24 make up 20% of Canada’s homeless population.
+• Youth (ages 13–24) make up 20% of Canada’s homeless population.

 Key Resources